You need to ask permission to reproduce a work if:

 Note: For publishers and platforms that use RightsLink, you will be asked to create an individual account to complete the request process and obtain a licence, even if the permission is free.

-If there is no link to complete the request process for the work you wish to use, you will need to ask the copyright owner directly.
+If there is no link to complete the request process for the work you wish to use, you will need to ask the copyright holder directly.
 Here are some elements to consider when requesting a permission:

 1. Identify the copyright holder.
 It could be the author or the publisher.
 Find the contact information for this individual or publisher, preferably an email in order to have a written record.